 Autism York is proud to have the support of many community groups and agencies.
 Without these generous organizations and individuals, we would not be able to continue to provide support to the local autism community.
-Thank you to each and every one of our contributors for helping to bring support, education, and awareness of autism to York, Adams, and surrounding counties.
+Thank you to each and every one of our contributors for helping us bring support, information, and awareness of autism spectrum disorders to York, and surrounding counties.

-A heartfelt thank you to both Mack Madness and B-Tropical for their continued support of Autism York. $1,000 was donated from their annual charity event held in memory of McKenzie who passed away due to complications from Leukemia in February 2009.
-To learn more about Mack Madness and it's mission, go to www.mackmadness.com
+Our sincere appreciation to Mack Madness and B-Tropical for their donation $1000 to Autism York.
+Once again, Autism York was the recipient of this generous gift from their annual charity event held in memory of McKenzie who passed away due to complications from Leukemia in 2009.
+Mack continues to make a difference from heaven!
+To learn more about Mack Madness and their mission, visit www.mackmadness.com

 Thank you to the members of the Garden Club at Sprenkle Village!
 The garden club grows flowers and vegetables and then sells them to other residents as a fundraiser.
 We are honored to be the recipient of your hard work and dedication and we appreciate your continued support!